-Insight into the historical development of major themes and into the lives of the people who envisioned and created the mathematics we know and use today.
-The mathematics of ancient cultures, medieval Europe and the Renaissance, and the era of Newton and Liebnitz will be covered to include the foundations of arithmetic. algebra, geometry, computations, trigonometry and calculus.
-Investigations into modern mathematics such as probability and statistics, analysis, modern algebra, number theory, modern geometries and topology will be undertaken.
+The historical development of number and operations, algebra, geometry, calculus, probability, data analysis, statistics, discrete mathematics, and measurement systems with emphasis on the contributions of various cultures.
+The mathematics of ancient cultures, medieval Europe and the Renaissance, the era of Newton and Leibniz, and the modern age will be covered.
 Substantial writing on mathematical topics is required of each student.
 Prerequisite: Mathematics 205 with a grade of "C" or better or permission of the instructor.
 (Offered in Fall of even years.)
-Credit.
-3 hours.
+Credit, 3 hours.